danielabar/meblog/src/markdown/ip-based-route-restrictions-on-heroku-with-rails.md

 **Managed Options on Heroku**

-Heroku does offer some managed options: [Private Spaces](https://devcenter.heroku.com/articles/private-spaces-trusted-ip-ranges) provide infrastructure-level IP filtering via "trusted IP ranges," but the restriction applies to all traffic for the entire Space (it can't scope it to specific routes), and pricing starts at ~$1,000/month.
+Heroku does offer some managed options.
+[Private Spaces](https://devcenter.heroku.com/articles/private-spaces-trusted-ip-ranges) provide infrastructure-level IP filtering via "trusted IP ranges," but the restriction applies to all traffic for the entire Space — it can't scope to specific routes — and pricing starts at ~$1,000/month.

 [Expedited WAF](https://devcenter.heroku.com/articles/expeditedwaf) is an add-on that sits at the edge (so blocked requests never reach a dyno) and includes a Page Protection feature that can restrict specific URLs like `/admin` to an IP allowlist.
 It starts at ~$95/month and requires routing your domain's DNS through the WAF.

 For a small company without dedicated ops, the recurring cost and additional infrastructure complexity of these options may not be justified.
 This post walks through a lighter-weight approach: implementing the restriction directly in the Rails app.